Evaluating Visual Odometry Methods for Autonomous Driving in Rain: EVALUATED VISUAL ODOMETRY ALGORITHMS

 \subsection{Direct Sparse Odometry (DSO)}

-DSO is a classical, monocular method that uses keyframes to perform a joint optimization of camera pose and 3D world model.
+DSO is a classical, sparse and direct method that uses keyframes to perform a joint optimization of camera pose and 3D world model.
 It was tested on three datasets: TUM monoVO, EuroC MAV \cite{burri_euroc_2016} and ICL-NUIM \cite{handa_benchmark_2014} datasets and it performed robustly with accurate localization results.
 DSO is able to handle low textured environments using its novel feature selection strategy and has multiple methods of detecting outliers or tracking failures.

-The feature selection strategy used for DSO trades off between finding an even spread of features across the image and the uniqueness of each feature.
+The feature selection strategy used in DSO aims to find an even spread of features across the image and at the same time select unique features in each region of the image.
 To create an even spread, the image is first split into square grids.
 The pixel with the largest gradient within each square grid is selected to be a possible feature.
 To ensure that each feature is unique, the pixel has to have a gradient larger than the gradient threshold before it is selected as a feature.
 This gradient threshold is determined by the median gradient in each $32$x$32$ pixel block.
-Thus, in low texture environments, the feature selection strategy finds more features in the regions that have unique features.
+This allows the feature selection strategy to automatically find features that are unique even in low textured environments.
 This might be good for rain conditions where a large number of occlusions occur due to raindrops but good features could still be found in the regions that are not occluded.
 However, this design does not account for scenarios where the majority of the image is compromised and no good features could be found.
 Such a scenario is likely to occur in a sequence of over-exposed images, commonly seen in rain conditions.
 This would result in a lack of features found, leading to tracking failure.